MaciekGrr/Basic-HTML-CSS---AnimalTradingCard-project/README.md

 # Basic HTML page project
 # FrontWebDev- project: AnimalTradingCards
-I made this project based on prototype.png and attached documentation, for the sake of evaluation of my project from Udacity, Nanodegree FrontWeb Developer Course
+I made this project inspired by prototype.png and description from below.
+This task is a part of Udacity, Nanodegree FrontWeb Developer Course

 Rules that had to be followed: